-If you have been placed on academic probation, and you are not able to raise your GPA to a 2.00 at the end of one full-time semester, you will be subject to Academic Dismissal from the University.
+If you have been placed on academic probation, and you are not able to raise your cumulative GPA to a 2.00 at the end of one full-time semester, you will be subject to Academic Dismissal from the University.
 For complete details on academic dismissal, please refer to the Undergraduate Catalog.

-Any full-time student, who earns a 0.00 cumulative GPA after his/her first semester at WCU, will receive an automatic dismissal.
+Any full-time student, who earns a 0.00 cumulative GPA after their first semester at WCU, will receive an automatic dismissal.
 (This policy does not apply to students scheduled for fewer than 12 credits.)

 If you are a full-time student on probation, you may wish to drop to part-time status.
 Any full-time student on probation, who does not return to good academic standing, but instead, drops to part-time status before the end of the semester, will automatically be placed on continued probation.
 Once you have been placed on continued probation, however, dropping to part-time will not protect you from dismissal.
 Once you are placed on continued probation, you must return to good academic standing or face dismissal from the university.

 Yes, a student who is subject to dismissal may appeal to the Interim Vice Provost.

 The Interim Vice Provost may grant a semester on continued probation if:

 An additional semester on continued probation will not be granted if: